barnaby0101/library-app/README.md

 ## Some interesting features

+* Pages are dynamically generated based on the logged-in user
+* Enter the ISBN and the app will retrieve the book data and cover image from Google Books API and add it to your library
 * Served with Express
-* Pages are dynamically generated based on the logged-in user
-* Enter the ISBN and the app will retrieve the book data from Google Books API and add it to your library
 * Uses a MySQL backend (3NF)
 * Uses passport-local for session authentication
 * Passwords are hashed and salted